Depression and Substance Abuse Comorbidity

 - Mental health disorders and substance use disorders share some underlying causes, including genetic vulnerabilities, changes in brain composition, and early exposure to stress or trauma.

 Substance use problems occur more frequently with certain mental health problems, including:

 - Personality Disorders

-Even though there is a high occurrence of comorbidity between substance abuse and mental health disorder, it does not mean that one necessarily caused the other—even if one condition appeared first.
+Even though there is a high comorbidity between substance abuse and mental health disorder, it does not mean that one caused the other—even if one condition appeared first.
 Instead, there are still a number of conditions that need to be considered.
 For example: